 Background Note and the Functions of the Border Areas Development Department

-a) Distance from the international boundary with Bangladesh ( approx. 10 kms crow fly Distance)
+a) Distance from the international boundary with Bangladesh ( approx. 10 kms crow fly Distance upto 20kms crowfly distance - revised in 2015.)

 b) Degree of economic backwardness and